YatingMusic/miditoolkit/README.md

 ```

 ## Quick Start
-* Parse a MIDI file
+* A. Parse a MIDI file
-* Ceate an empty MIDI File
+* B. Ceate an empty MIDI File
-* Create a piano-roll and visualize it
+* C. Create a piano-roll and visualize it

-### Parse a MIDI file
+#### A. Parse a MIDI file
 ```python

 from miditoolkit.midi import parser as mid_parser